 After graduating from Presbyterian College with a degree in Sociology, I joined the Generations family in 1998, and since that time have served in a variety of roles within the organization.
 As the Program Director for the Group Homes programs, I am responsible for overseeing all program components on a daily basis.
 I’m motivated every day by the changes I witness firsthand in our residents, and am proud of the role I am able to play in preventing further victims of sexual abuse.

 I began my career at Generations as the Business Office Coordinator in 2002, and through my relationships with the residents and staff, came to have a deep passion for our goal of “no more victims.”
 At the first graduation I attended, I realized that Generations was a family that I was proud to be a part of.
 Through hard work and passion for the mission, I became Operations Manager in 2011, where I oversee the functions of the Business Office for all of the Generations programs.

-As the Compliance Manager for Generations, I monitor the quality of services provided and ensure the thorough completion of documentation.
+As the Compliance Director for Generations, I monitor our various contracts, coordinate national accreditation, and ensure our compliance with state and federal regulations.
 In 2010, I began working as a Residential Counselor part time with the hopes of sharing my counseling skills and empathy for others.
-I later became an HSP and then PRTF Therapist/QA Coordinator before earning a promotion to the management team.
-I enjoy witnessing the residents transform throughout the program.
+I later became an HSP and then PRTF Therapist/QA Coordinator before earning a promotion to the management team in 2014.
+I enjoy witnessing the residents transform into competent and kind young adults throughout their time in our program.

 Staff Development Manager